-The members of Australian Crawl all hailed from the Mount Eliza area on the Mornington Peninsular in Victoria, Australia.
-The band came together in 1978 after James Reyne and Simon Binks' first band (called 'Spliff Roach') broke up.
+The members of Australian Crawl all hailed from the Mount Eliza area on the Mornington Peninsula in Victoria, Australia.
+The band came together in 1978 after James Reyne and Simon Binks’ first band (called ‘Spliff Roach’) broke up.

 Australian Crawl’s accessible sound bore a particular Melbourne resonance, with its fresh and appealing combination of wry social observation, bright guitar licks and vital energy all welded to a sweaty backbeat.

-After playing their first live gig in October 1978, Australian Crawl ventured onto the Melbourne pub circuit, initially gaining popularity with university students and inner city audiences.
+After playing their first live gig in October 1978, Australian Crawl ventured onto the Melbourne pub circuit, initially gaining popularity with university students and inner-city audiences.

-It was their repertoire of intrinsically Australian songs that brought the band to the attention of producer David Briggs (also guitarist for Little River Band).
+It was their repertoire of intrinsically Australian songs that brought the band to the attention of producer David Briggs (also the guitarist for Little River Band).
 Briggs was looking for opportunities to expand his interests outside LRB.

 Prior to recording, disaster intervened.
 Reyne was returning from Tullamarine Airport after a meeting with EMI in Sydney when he was struck by a car in Swanston Street, Melbourne.
 For several weeks, Reyne’s two broken arms prevented the band from working.

 Undeterred and in plaster, Reyne and the Crawl went ahead with their first sessions and came up with Beautiful People.
 The band went on tour with The Knack and appeared on Countdown (still with Reyne in plaster).
 Countdown also featured the group in a documentary called “How to make a record”.

 Beautiful People became an instant hit, followed up by the LP The Boys Light Up which reached #4 on the national album chart and produced the singles The Boys Light Up and Downhearted.
 The band went on to sell over 250,000 albums – Australian Crawl was on the way.